 What is this subject about?

-The BTEC National Diploma in Film and TV production is a course designed for young, creative producers who have their eye firmly set on a career in the creative industries.
-It is a nationally recognised technical and vocational qualification designed to provide the next generation of TV and filmmakers with a thorough understanding of industry techniques, trends and practice.
-This is achieved through the continual assessment of practical work and working to set briefs.
-The Diploma is the equivalent of two A Levels and involves the completion of ten units over two years.
+The BTEC National Diploma and National Extended Certificate are courses designed for innovative, creative producers who have their eye firmly set on a career in the creative industries.
+They are nationally recognised technical and vocational qualifications designed to give the next generation of TV and filmmakers a thorough understanding of industry techniques, trends and practice.
+This is achieved through the continual assessment of practical work working towards set briefs.
+The Diploma is the equivalent in size and value to two A Levels and involves the completion of ten units over two years.
+The Extended Certificate is the equivalent in size and value to one A Level and involves the completion of five units over two years.

 You will gain academic, vocational, technical and practical skills.
 You will be taught how to critically analyse the media and learn about the practices and functions of the media industries focusing on film and TV production.
 You will be taught practical skills such as desktop publishing, digital photography, video, film making and animation work.
 You will learn how to research information effectively through the development of your independent learning skills.
 It is our expectation that industry related experience will form part of the course.